UniMath/agda-unimath/src/foundation/uniqueness-truncation.lagda.md

 ## Idea

-The universal property of n-truncations implies that n-truncations are determined uniquely up to a unique equivalence.
+The universal property of `n`-truncations implies that `n`-truncations are determined uniquely up to a unique equivalence.

 ```agda